Tips and Strategies for Divorced Women

 Apply Only for Spousal Benefits

 Spouses have “dual entitlement”.
-This means that a spouse who has not worked, has low earnings, or plans continue working after FRA can can be entitled to as much as one-half of the retired worker’s full benefit.
+This means that a spouse who has not worked, has low earnings, or plans continue working after Full Retirement Age (FRA) can can be entitled to as much as one-half of the spouse’s retired worker’s full benefit.
 If you are eligible for both your own retirement benefits and for benefits as a spouse, the Social Security Administration (SSA) will always pay your own benefits first.
-If your benefits as a spouse is higher than your retirement benefit, you will get a combination of benefits equaling the higher spouse benefit.
+If your benefit as a spouse is higher than your retirement benefit, you will get a combination of benefits equaling the higher spouse benefit.
 For example, if your spousal benefit is $1,200 per month and the benefit on your own work record is $1,000 per month.
 You will receive $1,200 per month ($1,000 per month in benefits from your own work record and $200 per month on your spouse’s work record.)

-You should apply for Social Security retirement benefits three-months before you FRA birthday.
+You should apply for Social Security retirement benefits three-months before your FRA birthday.
 Complete the online application form.
 State that you want benefits to start as soon as possible without any permanent reduction to your FRA benefit.
-In the section of the online application titled, “When to Start Retirement Benefits” answer Yes to this question, “If you are eligible for both retirement benefits and spouse’s benefits, you may choose to delay receiving your own retirement benefit and receive only the spouse’s benefit for now.
+In the section of the online application titled, “When to Start Retirement Benefits” answer Yes to this question, “If you are eligible for both retirement benefits and spouse’s benefits, you may choose to delay receiving your own retirement benefit and receive only the spouse’s benefit for now”.